NVE/nve-git-intro/agenda.md

-# Code sharing workshop 22.01.2016
+# Managing projects (code, analysis ...) better, either alone or together, using Git / Github

-The intention is to get started with code sharing across the different sections at the Hydrological Department at NVE.
+The intention is to help people to collaborate on projects within and across the different sections at the Hydrological Department at NVE.

-## Agenda

-### Part I

-We start with a short intro to *git* and *GitHub* including:

-- Motivation
-- Using *git* locally
-- Working together using *GitHub*

-### Part II

-We continue with a discussion on:

-- Platforms (GitHub, GitLab, Bitbucket, TFS, ...)
-- Public, private or both repos
-- Future setup and collaboration
+What is git?

+- Git is a so-called version control system, it helps you to manage your work, if you work alone or collaborate in a team ([short intro video]https://git-scm.com/video/what-is-version-control)

+- Github is a web platform used for collaboration: it makes it easy to present projects and to collaborate and contribute to projects

+It sounds very technical, but after a few hours practice it is rather easy and hopefully saves us a lot of time.

 ## Preparations

-We recommend to bring a laptop with either *git* installed or being able to access h-fou01/02 where *git* is already installed.
-You can download *git* from [here](http://www.git-scm.com/downloads), where you also find a free ebook about *git*.
+Bring a laptop if you have one with Git installed (see NVE Programvaresenter)

 Create a user account on [GitHub](http://www.github.com).

+## Agenda of the workshop

+### Examples of why should we use Git / Github, intervened by exercises

+- Time machine (making backups with useful descriptions)
+- Branches (making copies of code and after edits unifying the copies into the original version)
+- Collaborating on Github (pairs of people working on the same project at the same time)
+- Solving conflicts using Github desktop (changed the same file in multiple copies)
+- Collaborating together using Github + Github desktop
+- Tutorial of the Git command line

+### Putting a real project on Github for collaboration

+- How to write a readme file on Github
+- How to put an existing project/code on Github

 ## Course details